convergine/craft-content-buddy/README.md

 Content Buddy, an AI-powered CraftCMS plugin, simplifies your content creation tasks.
 Leveraging OpenAI's ChatGPT, it generates multi-lingual, keyword-focused articles and entries swiftly and efficiently.

-Configurable settings allow you to control the length and style of generated content, while the image inclusion feature, powered by DALL.E 2, visually enhances your posts.
+Configurable settings allow you to control the length and style of generated content, while the image inclusion feature, powered by DALL.E, visually enhances your posts.

 Additionally, the plugin offers the convenience of customized prompts, accessible via a dropdown menu in text fields, textareas, and redactor fields, giving your content a unique touch.

 ## Features

-- **GPT-4 & GPT-3.5-turbo Support**: Content Buddy works with OpenAI's most advanced text generation models, including the latest GPT-4 and GPT-3.5-turbo, for exceptional human-like text generation.
+- **GPT-4o & GPT-4o mini Support, o1 & o3-mini Support**: Content Buddy works with OpenAI's most advanced text generation models, including the latest GPT-4o & GPT-4o mini, for exceptional human-like text generation.

-- **DALL.E 2 Image Generation**: Create perfect matching images for your posts directly from your editor using DALL.E 2 API.
+- **DALL.E 3 & 2 Image Generation**: Create perfect matching images for your posts directly from your editor using DALL.E 3 & 2 APIs.

+- **x.AI Grok Support**: Generate content with the latest x.AI Grok model, designed for generating high-quality, human-like text.

+- **DeepL Integration**: Translate text to multiple languages using DeepL's API.

 - **Manage Prompts**: Conveniently add, edit, and reorder prompts in all supported languages, accessible directly from the editor’s “AI” menu.